mcsimenc/DerLab/SecretsOfTheDerLab.md

 #### 2. Always make a help for scripts that display when it is called with 0 arguments

 This is how I do it in Python.
-Super simple, and can saves you a LOT of frustration when you inevitably forget what you wrote a script for.
+Super simple, and can save you from frustration if you forget what you wrote a script for.
 Another line could be added for optional flags if you have any.
 ```
 args = sys.argv
 if len(args) < 2 or '-h' in args: